 Looking for the best pancakes in NYC?
-We checked out skillets all over town to serve up this list of NYC’s best, kid-worthy flapjacks.
+We checked out skillets all over town to serve up this list of New York City’s best, kid-worthy flapjacks that come in all flavors, sizes and sweetness.
 From decadent and diner classics to refined and weird, this is where to eat to find NYC’s best pancakes.
 Want more ideas on where to eat with kids in NYC?
 Try these brunch spots, favorite restaurants of local foodie parents, or our top spots for eating outdoors with kids here!
 Special occasion?
 Try one of these fun theme restaurants!

 For a Malted Twist in Hipster Central: Sunday in Brooklyn

 Don't even think about trying to head here without a reservation.
 (We stopped by one weekend afternoon and the wait was about two hours.)
 But clearly, Sunday in Brooklyn—not too far from the brand new Domino Park—is doing something right.
 In addition to elevated breakfast and lunch foods, the restaurant serves its famous malted pancakes with hazelnut maple praline, and brown butter.
 They're rich, an unexpected but delicious taste sensation, and super fluffy.

 348 Wythe Ave.

 For a Gluten-Free Pancake in Times Square: Friedman's at The Edison

 You heard us right.
 Friedman's at The Edison Hotel will prepare its celebrated pancakes gluten-free.
 (In fact, they can do the same for 99 percent of their menu, and they even mark them with a little sign saying so!)
 Choose from blueberry, lemon ricotta, or buckwheat banana walnut.
 Good to know: Friedman's serves breakfast all day, and has also mastered kid faves like mac and cheese.

 228 West 47th St.